 If the Replace Entity is on a Model Node, i.e. it contains a Model Entity, the Override Appearance property will not work on the replaced file.

-When working with Textures there are a few things that you should to consider.
+When working with Textures there are a few things to consider:

 DriveWorks will tile textures if the surface is larger than the Texture image.
 Therefore it is important that you use seamless Textures.
 This prevents any nasty lines appearing on your models.

 Images bigger than this are large in file size and cause performance decreases.
 In addition to this GPU's won't render Textures over a certain size.

 Square texture images provide the best looking models.
 If a texture is not square GPU's can stretch the image to make it square which can lead to an increase in file size.
 White space may also be added to make an image square which can leave undesirable results on your models.

 JPG images are smaller than PNG.
 You should only use PNG files if you require transparency on the Appearance.